christianandredietrich/iOS-SDK/advanced.md

 #### (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdResumeWithResult:(NXError)result

-An asynchronous *resume* operation has completed.
+An asynchronous *resume* operation has been completed.

-This method is called when the resume operation initiated by `resume (NXPlayer)` has completed.
+This method is called when the resume operation initiated by `resume (NXPlayer)` has been completed.

 **Note** If you call `resume (NXPlayer)` during a seek operation, no resume command actually issued.
 Rather, the seek operation that is in progress is modified to leave the player in a playing state upon completion.
 In this case, because the resume command is not actually issued, no completion event will occur.
 You can detect this case by checking the value of `NXPlayer::seeking` just before calling `resume (NXPlayer)`.